Perspective | Here’s how local TV meteorologists can stay relevant

 But weather apps are becoming pretty darn good, and in an era that features machine learning, it won’t be long before weather models and apps eclipse the abilities of human forecasters.
 Nowadays, we even get wireless emergency alerts delivered to our phones that can wake us up and tell us to seek shelter.

 Then what?
 As it is, local TV meteorologists are facing an identity crisis of sorts.
 “You’ll need us if there’s a tornado” only works what … once or twice a year?
-We need to give viewers a better reason to tune in for the other 363 or whatever days a year — this is especially true for younger audiences that are not in the habit of tuning into local news as their parents and grandparents do.
+We need to give viewers a better reason to tune in for the other 363 or whatever days a year.
+This is especially true for younger audiences who are not in the habit of tuning into local news as their parents and grandparents do.

 I understand this take, but it’s the same reason why people still consult doctors instead of the internet.
 A phone is not going to do much when the weather turns serious. https://t.co/fipZpx1Nyw— Matt Hoenig (@MattWGME) March 3, 2022